jmcoholich/jmcoholich.github.io/content/post/FoundationPose/index.md

 # LangSAM Overview

-LangSAM gives us segmentations for FoundationPose mask tracking initialization.
-We also want segmentation masks for everything.

 LangSAM is not a new method or architecture, but actually just code which combines the [Segment Anything](https://ai.meta.com/sam2/) (SAM) model from Meta with the [Grounding DINO](https://arxiv.org/abs/2303.05499) open-world object detector.
 Here, an understanding of what is really going on is helpful for effectively using and modifying LangSAM.

 SAM is a powerful segmentation model that can generate pixelwise segmentations for anything in an image (as the name implies).
-The network generate mask proposals for images that are aligned with either points, bounding boxes, or text.
-Unfortunatyely, Meta has not released a version of SAM with text conditioning, motivating the LangSAM creators to reproduce this functionaility with their code.
+SAM takes an image and a prompt then generates mask proposals for images that are aligned with the prompt.
+The prompt can either be points, a bounding box, or a text string.
+However, Meta has not released a version of SAM with text conditioning.
+Fortunately, this capabitily can be reproduced with Grounding DINO.

 {{< figure src="sam_overview.png" title="An overview of the Segment Anything model (Source: https://arxiv.org/abs/2304.02643)" >}}
 {{< figure src="sam_examples.png" title="Example images segmented by SAM containing 400 to 500 masks per image (Source: https://arxiv.org/abs/2304.02643)" >}}